 Originally from Lafayette California, Mallory graduated from the University of Michigan in 2007 with degrees in Sociology and Political Science, with a focus on education and social change.
 Following her undergraduate career, Mallory enrolled in the National Teaching Fellowship program with Citizen Schools through which she received her Masters in Education and became the Campus Director of an extended learning day program in Boston, MA.
 Following her three years with Citizen Schools, Mallory became an education consultant working with non-profits around the country training young educators, developing curriculum and increasing non-profit capacity.
-With a passion for travel and education, Mallory believes that local and international service-learning is a key component for youth leadership, community development, and social change.
 Mallory speaks English and Spanish.
 Contact Mallory at email@example.com

 Ramon Cedeno Loor – Ecuador Program Director

 Rolando Chevez is a recent college graduate from the region of Chacraseca, Nicaragua.
-He studied Eco Agriculture at the Public University of Leon, and focused on cooperative organic production.
+He studied Eco Agriculture at the Public University of Leon and focused on cooperative organic production.
 Previously, Rolando worked with GSE’s partner organization, Students for 60,000, to plant bio intensive orchards.
 Rolando currently works full time for GSE leading garden programs with students of all grade levels at 3 local schools.
 Rolando loves living in the countryside on his family’s farm and enthusiastically applies those practices to community projects that provide large amounts of organic produce to the Chacraseca community.
 Contact Rolando at email@example.com